alexleboucher/docker-express-postgres-boilerplate/README.md

 You can create a user by using the POST route `/api/users`.
 The query body must contain a username, an email and a password.
 The username must contain at least 5 characters. the email must be valid and the password must contain at least 8 characters.
 The user's password is encrypted.

-Then you can login by using the POST route `/api/auth/login`.
+You can login by using the POST route `/api/auth/login`.
 The query body must contain a login and a password.
 The login can be the email or the username of the user.

-Finally, you can logout with the POST route `/api/auth/logout`.
+You can logout with the POST route `/api/auth/logout`.

+You can get your authentication state by using the GET route `/api/auth/authenticated`.
+If you're authenticated, it will send `You are authenticated` as response.
+Otherwise, it will send `You are not authenticated`.

 ---